-LEVEL III HONORS FRENCH, ITALIAN, SPANISH 5 periods Year 5 credits GRADES 11-12
+LEVEL III HONORS FRENCH, ITALIAN, SPANISH 5 periods Year

-Prerequisite: It is required that students have earned a grade of "B" or higher in Level II.
-It is strongly suggested that students have earned an 85 or above in Level II.
-In addition, World Language supervisor approval is required to advance to Level III Honors.
+Prerequisite: It is required that students have earned a grade of 80% or higher in Level II.
+However, it is strongly suggested that students have earned an 85 or above in Level II.

-Instruction at this level is designed to provide the student with greater facility in all of the language skill areaslistening, speaking, reading, writing, and cultural awareness.
+Instruction at this level is designed to provide the student with greater facility in all of the language skill areas-listening, speaking, reading, writing, and cultural awareness.
 The contents of these courses will include learning advanced grammatical forms and developing greater fluency in the spoken language.
 Readings and higher level writing skills will also be an integral part of the programs.
 The additional honors credit awarded to all of the students enrolled in these programs reflects the importance of foreign language study in the curriculum and allows the students to pursue advanced work at a more accelerated pace in all of the proficiency areas.
 Additionally, dual credit with Camden County College is available for all students who complete this course with a grade of "B" or better.

-LEVEL IV HONORS FRENCH, ITALIAN, SPANISH 5 periods Year 5 credits GRADE 12
+LEVEL IV HONORS FRENCH, ITALIAN, SPANISH 5 periods Year

-Prerequisite: It is suggested that students have earned a grade of "B" or higher in Level III Honors.
-In addition, World Language supervisor approval is necessary to advance to Level IV Honors.
+Prerequisite: It is suggested that students have earned a grade of 80% or higher in Level III Honors.